Center for Women

 Programs offered address factors that contribute to increased risk of criminal involvement.
 All residents at the Center for Women:

-• Use the money earned from working off-site jobs to save money and pay debts, ensuring a level of financial security upon their release
+• Use work release earnings to save money and pay debts, ensuring a level of financial security upon graduation from the program

 Criteria for Participation